Andr0id88/ubunturice/README.md

 # Ubuntu18-setup

-Use the following command to run the script easily in one run:
+Run the install.sh to run the installation, the programs it will install are located in progs.csv.

+##New to Linux?
-wget https://raw.githubusercontent.com/ChrisTitusTech/Ubuntu18-setup/master/setup.sh && sudo chmod +x setup.sh && ./setup.sh
+Have no fear just run this command on a freshly installed ubuntu system: wget https://raw.githubusercontent.com/Andr0id88/ubunturice/master/install.sh && sudo chmod +x install.sh && ./install.sh